 You can open a split ring with your fingers when you don’t have a tool at hand.
 But this requires you to have a long thumb nail (at least a millimeter long free edge).

-The only downside of using your nail to open a split ring is that it can hurt especially for large rings that have heavy-duty wire.
+The only downside of using your nail to open a split ring is that you can hurt yourself especially if you are opening a large ring made with heavy-duty wire.
 Also, some very tiny rings are hard to grasp with your fingers.
-That’s where a split ring tool comes in handy.
+That’s where split ring tool or prying tool comes in handy.